theRoughCode/aws-opentelemetry-collector/README.md

 ### Overview

-AWS Observability Collector is a certified Amazon distribution of OpenTelemetry Collector.
-It will fully support AWS CloudWatch Metrics, Traces and Logs with correlations and export your data from AWS to the other monitoring parterns backend services.
+AWS Observability Collector(AOC) is a certified OpenTelemetry Collector and distributed by Amazon.
+It supports the selected components from OpenTelemetry community and fully compatible with AWS computing platforms including EC2, ECS and EKS.
+It will send telemetry data to AWS CloudWatch Metrics, Traces and Logs backends as well as the other backends we have claimed to support with verification.
 ### Getting Help

 Use the following community resources for getting help with AWS Observability Collector.
 We use the GitHub issues for tracking bugs and feature requests.